jing-yu-lim/CV_Understanding-DETR-Transformer-Self-Attention-Maps-Visualisation/README.md

 # Understanding-DETR-Transformer-Self-Attention-Maps

-The code is adapted from Facebook's Detection Transformer (DETR), specifically the tutorial, [detr_hands_on] (https://colab.research.google.com/github/facebookresearch/detr/blob/colab/notebooks/detr_attention.ipynb "DETR Colab").
+The code is adapted from Facebook's Detection Transformer (DETR), specifically the tutorial, [detr_hands_on](https://colab.research.google.com/github/facebookresearch/detr/blob/colab/notebooks/detr_attention.ipynb "DETR Colab").

 The DETR paper and others have demonstrated that the self attention weights/maps are capable of some form of instance segmentation.
 This is an attempt to illustrate how self attention works, and why it is able to achieve this.

 ## Background on DETR Encoder